What Does an Art Auction House Specialist Do?

 Art Auction House Specialist Skills & Competencies

-To become a successful art auction house specialist, you should have the following skills and traits:
+To become a successful art auction house specialist, you'll need the following skills and traits:

-- Passionate: Art specialists should be incredibly passionate about their area of specialization.
-For example, they would enjoy finding a particularly valuable piece in a client's collection and sharing their excitement with the client.
+- Passionate: Art specialists are passionate about their area of specialization.
+For example, they enjoy finding a particularly valuable piece in a client's collection and sharing their excitement with the client.

-- Knowledgable: They should be experts in their area of specialization, with both depth and breadth of knowledge.
+- Knowledgable: They are experts in their area of specialization, with both depth and breadth of knowledge.

-- Good communicator: They need to be able to communicate well in person and via phone and email with clients.
-They should also have good writing skills.
+- Communication skills: They communicate well in person, on the phone, and in email with clients.
+They also have good writing skills.

-- Marketing and market savvy: They must be able to figure out the best way to sell various pieces of art as well as determine whether the market is a good one for getting the highest prices.
+- Marketing and market savvy: They figure out the best way to sell pieces of art as well as determine whether the market is a good one to get the highest prices.

-The BLS predicts jobs for archivists and related professionals in the area of art to grow about 14 percent from 2016 to 2026.
+The BLS predicts jobs for archivists and related professionals in the area of art to grow about 14% from 2016 to 2026.
 That's faster than the average for all occupations.

 Art auction house specialists are constantly surrounded by beautiful objects.
 They must travel frequently, so their time is divided between the auction house and the homes and offices of clients.

 Art specialists may put in long hours, including evenings and weekends.
 They also work according to the schedule of auctions.